ForeverVirus/Slay_The_Spire_2_AIBot/README_en.md

 [中文 README](./README.md)

-A dedicated AI mod for Slay the Spire 2.
+A Vibe coding dedicated AI mod for Slay the Spire 2.
 This is not a general-purpose chat assistant.
 It is a constrained in-game agent focused on game knowledge, game decisions, and game-executable actions only.

 ## Project Positioning